ItsTrentus/Eirial/Lore/city-info.md

 > Population: ~63,000
 > Governor: Alisha Lightfoot
 > Home to many races, most notably Dragonkin (dragonborn)
-> Claims the majority of trade from Dracorise, Claw Isles, and the island beneath the floating city.
+> Claims the majority of trade from Dracorise and the Claw Isles

 ![Clovernook](../maps/Clovernook/Clovernook.jpg)